JamiePringle/EZfate/README.md

 # WARNING-- THIS CODE IS ACTIVELY BEING DEVELOPED.
-PLEASE DON'T USE FOR ANYTHING IMPORTANT, OR COMPLAIN IF ANYTHING YOU DO WITH IT BREAKS.
 Please direct questions to James Pringle, University of New Hampshire, jpringle@unh.edu

 # EZfate -- global (soon) estimates of connectivity in and near the coastal ocean.